Can you fire an employee who was a U.S. Capitol rioter? In a word, yes

 They often do.
 According to Laurie Ruettimann, a Raleigh, North Carolina-based HR consultant and the author of Betting on You: How to Put Yourself First and (Finally) Take Control of Your Career, bosses looking for excuses to terminate someone will use any opportunity that arises.

 “You can fire them for ‘performance,’ some BS reason,” she says.
-“It only makes a difference if you’re employer likes you and you haven’t caused them any heartache.
+“It only makes a difference if your employer likes you and you haven’t caused them any heartache.
 If you protest and no one recognized you and everyone likes you, you’ll probably get a pass.
-If you’re not performing well and a local news story identified you and people don’t like you. you’re a goner.”
+If you’re not performing well and a local news story identified you and people don’t like you, you’re a goner.”

 Kate Bischoff, founder, tHRive Law & Consulting